Sparse Estimation using Bayesian Hierarchical Prior Modeling for Real and Complex Linear Models: Numerical Results

-In this section we analyze the performance of the proposed estimation algorithms in Section~\ref{sec:vmp}.
-The performance is evaluated by means of Monte Carlo simulations.
-Both real and complex signal models are considered in the investigations.
-We use a random $M\times L$ dictionary matrix $\matr{H}$ whose entries are independent and identically distributed (iid) zero-mean real (complex symmetric) Gaussian random variables with unit variance.
-A total of $K$ components in $\vect{\alpha}$ are nonzero, and the indices of these are uniformly drawn without repetition from the set $\{1,2,\ldots,L\}$.
-These indices together with $K$ are unknown to the algorithms.
-The nonzero components in $\vect{\alpha}$ are iid and drawn from a zero-mean real (complex circular) Gaussian distribution with unit variance.
-All reported curves are computed based on a total of $100$ Monte Carlo runs.
-For each such run new realizations of the dictionary matrix $\matr{H}$, the vector $\vect{\alpha}$, and the random perturbation vector $\vect{w}$ are generated.
-To further simplify the analysis of the simulation results we assume that the noise variance $\lambda^{-1}$ is known.
-The performance of the algorithms is evaluated based on the MSE of the estimator and the mean of the number $\widehat{K}$ of nonzero components in $\hat{\vect{\alpha}}$.
-These two performance metrics combined provide a strong indication of whether a given algorithm has properly inferred the support set of $\vect{\alpha}$, defined as the entries of the nonzero components in this vector.
+The performance of the considered sparse algorithms (see Section~\ref{subsec:algorithms}) is evaluated by means of Monte Carlo simulations.
+In order to test the algorithms on a realistic benchmark, we use a random $M\times N$ dictionary matrix $\Hmat$, with $M=100$ and $N=256$, whose entries are iid zero-mean complex symmetric Gaussian random variables with variance $M^{-1}$.
+The weight vector $\w$ has $K$ nonzero entries with associated indices uniformly drawn without repetition from the set $\{1,2,\ldots,N\}$.
+The set of these indices together with its cardinality $K$ are unknown to the algorithms.
+The nonzero entries in $\w$ are independent and drawn from a zero-mean circular-symmetric complex Gaussian distribution with unit variance.
+Other distributions for the entries in $\w$ are considered at the end of this section.
+All reported performance curves are computed based on a total of $1000$ Monte Carlo trials.
+For each trial, new realizations of the dictionary matrix $\Hmat$, the vector $\w$, and the random perturbation vector $\n$ are drawn independently.\footnote{In this paper we have not included an investigation on a specific application.
+We refer to the work \cite{Pedersen2013} where such a performance assessment is made.}

-We refer to the proposed estimation algorithms using the 2-L and 3-L prior models as Fast-2L and Fast-3L respectively.
-In all simulations we select the free parameters of the prior models as summarized in Table~\ref{tab:PriorModels}.
-According to Section~\ref{sec:TheLaplacePrior}, $\epsilon$ affects the sparsity-inducing property of the hierarchical prior model and, correspondingly, the penalty term in \eqref{eq:map_general}.
-The value of the parameter $\epsilon$ is appended to the acronyms Fast-2L and Fast-3L.
-Note that the values of the rate parameters $\eta_l$, $l=1,\ldots,L$, need to be specified for Fast-2L.
-Our investigations show that for $\epsilon<1$ the performance of Fast-2L becomes largely independent of the choice of $\vect{\eta}$ in moderate to high SNR regimes; nonetheless, in low SNR regime a large value of $\eta_l$, $l=1,\ldots,L$ results in overly sparse estimates of $\vect{\alpha}$.
-We select $\eta_1=\ldots=\eta_L=1$ for Fast-2L.